huseyinbayoglu/Continuos-dodgegame-2/readme.md

         *   **Relative Obstacle Position (2 values):** The normalized vector from the agent to the obstacle `(obstacle_x - agent_x, obstacle_y - agent_y) / self.size`.
         *   **Obstacle Velocity (2 values):** The normalized velocity of the obstacle `(vx, vy) / self._max_obstacle_vel_norm`.
 *   **Padding:** If there are fewer than `k` obstacles in the environment, or fewer than `k` are found within a reasonable range, the remaining obstacle slots in the state vector are filled with predefined padding values.
 Typically, this padding represents a distant ([1.0, 1.0] normalized relative position) and stationary ([0.0, 0.0] normalized velocity) obstacle.
 This ensures the state vector always has a consistent size (`2 + k * 4`).
-*   **No Frame Stacking:** Unlike potential previous versions, this state representation **only includes information from the current timestep**.
-It does not concatenate states from previous steps.
-This simplifies the state but requires the agent to infer dynamics (like obstacle movement direction) implicitly through its learned policy or value function over time.

 ### Action Space